EstiNet/gFeatures/README.md

 ## Team
 - _InDev_ (also known as aguy867 in older commits) -> Main Developer & CEO GenesisHub
 - Seshpenguin -> CEO of Dolphinbox.
-Did stuff
+Tries to take credit for gFeatures
 - mrsquid360 -> Team member
 - RYANNOOB28 -> Team member